 Zod v4 ships a native z.toJSONSchema() helper.
 The snippets below use a small helper that calls it when available and falls back to zod-to-json-schema for Zod v3 projects.

 For a quick start, you can omit credentials and set test_credentials: true to use Transloadit-provided test keys.
-That is convenient for demos, but shared keys can be rate-limited, so production workloads should supply their own credentials.
+While this is convenient for demos, shared keys can be rate-limited, so production workloads should supply their own credentials.

 import { z } from 'zod'